-Decideware will comply with the GDPR in the delivery of our service to our clients.
-We are also dedicated to helping our clients comply with the GDPR.
-We have analysed the requirements of the GDPR and are currently working to make enhancements to Decideware’s suite of agency management products, agreements, and documentation to help support Decideware’s and our clients’ compliance with the GDPR.
+Decideware complies with the GDPR in the delivery of our service to our clients.
+We have analysed the requirements of the GDPR and have worked to make Decideware’s suite of agency management products, agreements, and documentation to help support compliance.

 If you have questions or concerns about the collection, use, or disclosure of your personal information, please email to: firstname.lastname@example.org